How simple or complicated is it for your customer to purchase from you?

 I’m pretty sure if you looked your own consumer behaviour, you would agree with both of those above statements!
 For example:

-- If you have to click seven buttons to purchase something through an online checkout, you’ll likely stop after the third.
+- If you have to click seven different buttons to purchase something through an online checkout, you’ll likely stop after button three!

 - If you google someone’s business or look them up on social media and can’t find them easily, you’ll move onto the next business.